 The Locate pane appears.
 At the top of the pane, the Locate tab is selected by default.

-- In the Locate pane, in the search box, type San Gorgonio Mountain and press Enter.
+- In the Locate pane, in the search box, type San Gorgonio Mountain and press the Enter key.

 The map zooms in to the San Bernardino Mountains and a highlighted temporary marker is placed on the map.
 The location is found by the ArcGIS World Geocoding Service, one of the default locate providers (location-finding services) in ArcGIS Pro.